• Skip to primary navigation

 Notes

-• Ladyfingers or Savoiardi: These sponge cake biscuits have a crisp and dry texture, perfect for dunking in syrup without getting soggy.
-There is a soft and cake-like variety that you can also use, but instead of dipping, a light brushing of the coffee syrup is enough.
+• Ladyfingers: Also called savoiardi in Italian, these sponge cake biscuits have a crisp, dry texture perfect for dipping in syrup without getting soggy.
+If using the soft and cake-like variety, a light brushing of coffee syrup is all you need.

-• Kahlúa: You may also use Tia Maria, sweet or dry Marsala wine, brandy, dark rum, Bailey's, Frangelico, or dessert wines like Madeira or Port.
-While tiramisu typically contains alcohol and is delicious that way, you can omit and use more coffee instead or add vanilla extract for more flavor.
+• Kahlúa: Other options include Tia Maria, sweet or dry Marsala wine, brandy, dark rum, Bailey's, Frangelico, or dessert wines like Madeira or Port.
+You can also omit and use more coffee instead or add vanilla extract for more flavor.

-• Chocolate bar: You can use your favorite chocolate bar or baking chocolate (bittersweet or semi-sweet) that you like eating out of hand — an optional ingredient but highly recommended.
+• Chocolate bar: Use a chocolate bar or baking chocolate (bittersweet or semi-sweet) that you like eating out of hand—an optional ingredient but highly recommended.

 Nutrition